Leto-gg/gateway/readme.md

 ![Proxy Gateway Architecture](https://user-images.githubusercontent.com/30084404/225565389-d78d75a7-7ee7-44c8-8ece-3793928c0f30.png)

+# Notes
-# Notes: This is an act of caching layers built on top of eachother...
+Web3.Storage is not technically a IPFS Gateway but a bunch of caching layers built on top of the various IPFS Gateways.
+We are adding more CF layers!
+This is an act of caching layers built on top of eachother...